-Project owners can create a GitHub integration so that commits, pull requests and branches in GitHub automatically attach to the appropriate stories and epics.
+Project owners, as well as account owners and admins, can create a GitHub integration so that commits, pull requests and branches in GitHub automatically attach to the appropriate stories.
 This replaces the old Pivotal Tracker Service Hook integrations.
-In addition, whether or not a project has a GitHub integration set up, project members can manually attach commits, pull requests and branches to stories and epics.

 If you are a project owner, or an admin or owner of the account that includes the project, you can create a GitHub integration for the project.
 Check the integration permissions for more information.

 Adding a new GitHub Integration to a project

 - Click the INTEGRATIONS tab in your project view.